gunnihinn/recipes/christmas-baking-2025.md

 Heat oven to 170°C.
 Grease mold with vegetable spray and line with baking paper.
 Fill mold with apples, lay reserved apples on top, spread remaining batter on top.
-Bake for 1.5 hours, until toothpick comes out clean, rotating half way through.
+Bake for 1.5 hours (55 minutes in small molds), until toothpick comes out clean, rotating half way through.
 Brush top with apple jelly.
 Let cool for 1.5 hours, then remove from molds and let cool in fridge.

-### Whipped Cream

-* 1 cup heavy cream
-* 2 tbsp packed dark brown sugar
-* 1/4 tsp ground cinnamon

-### Caramel sauce
+### Caramel

-* 1/4 cup (60 ml) water
-* 120 g sugar
+* 230g caster sugar
+* 50g glucose syrup
-* 3/4 cup (180 ml) heavy cream
+* 130g heavy cream
-* 2 tbsp (36 g) white miso

-Combine water and sugar over medium heat.
-Stir until syrup boils, then simmer without stirring until syrup is honey colored (5-6 minutes).
-Shake and swirl as needed.
-Add cream and reduce to medium-low heat.
-Stir constantly, simmer until caramel is 107°C.
-Off heat, whisk in miso until smooth.
+* 200g butter
+* Salt, to taste

+Melt the sugar and the glucose syrup in a saucepan over medium heat until it turns a golden amber color, stirring occasionally to prevent burning.
+Be careful not to stir too much, as overmixing can cause crystallization.

+Once the sugar has melted and reached the right color, lower the heat slightly and add the HOT cream in three additions, stirring gently after each to fully incorporate.

+Let your caramel cool down to 60-80°C. If you add the butter directly when the caramel is too hot, the butter will melt instantly, disrupting the texture and making it difficult to emulsify.
+As a result, the caramel could split.
+If this happens, you can use an immersion blender to bring it back together, but it won’t be as smooth and glossy.

+Add the butter and combine with an immersion blender, making sure to avoid adding air.
+Add a generous pinch of salt.
+The salt helps balance the sweetness of the caramel.

+Cover it with plastic wrap and let it set, either at room temperature or in the fridge.

 ## Banana bread

-Maybe add cloves?
+Makes 12 small cakes or one big one.

 * 2 cups (250g) all-purpose flour (spooned & leveled)
 * 1 tsp baking soda
 * 1/4 tsp salt
 * 1/2 tsp cinnamon
+* 1/2 tsp cloves
 * 112g room-temperate butter
 * 150 gr brown sugar
 * 2 large eggs, at room temperature